 WHAT IS THE HENEQUÉN, THE SOSKIL OF THE MAYA

 The so-called green gold is a species of cactus native to the Yucatan.
 From the leaves of the henequen (agave fourcroydes) its natural fibers are extracted for the manufacture of yarns and fabrics for domestic, commercial, agricultural and industrial use.
-The ancient Maya used it to make clothes, hammocks, sacks or to make ropes.
-From henequen products such as the thick ropes that were used to tie the boats, packing thread, fabrics to decorate walls, carpets, bags for coffee, cocoa or corn are made.
+The ancient Mayan used it in clothing fabrics, hammocks, sacks or to make ropes.
+Products such as the thick ropes that were used to tie the boats, packing thread, fabrics to decorate walls, carpets, bags for coffee, cocoa or corn are made from the henequen.

 The plant lives for about XNUMX years.
 The first seven are developed and during the following fifteen years it gives its largest leaves for the natural fiber, a product that is extracted.
 From the center of the leaves the varajón arises, when it blooms it announces the death of the plant.

 In Yucatec Maya the fiber of henequen is known as soskil